Rape and Sexual Assaults on Cruise Ships Are More Common Than Many People Realize

 Cruise lines have a legal obligation to take reasonable care to ensure their guest’s physical safety and well-being aboard their ships.
 When they fail to, inter alia, implement sexual assault reporting processes, require staff to participate in comprehensive training programs, or install necessary security features aboard ships, cruise lines can be sued and compensation sought for the victims of the cruise line’s negligence.
 Sadly, far too many cruise lines fail to take appropriate action to truly keep their passengers safe.

-Our cruise ship rape lawyers at Lipcon, Margulies & Winkleman, P.A. will conduct an in-depth investigation to determine whether the cruise line failed to address passenger safety and prevent sexual assault.
+Our cruise ship rape lawyers at Lipcon, Margulies & Winkleman, P.A. based in Miami, will conduct an in-depth investigation to determine whether the cruise line failed to address passenger safety and prevent sexual assault.
 Without dramatic changes in the industry, sexual assault, rape, and violence will continue to be a significant cause for concern on the high waters.

 What Are Your Chances of Being Sexually Assaulted?